-These annual awards are presented in honour of the late Wendy McDonald, a Canadian business icon who served as the first female Chair of the Greater Vancouver Board of Trade in 1990.
+These annual awards are presented in honour of the late Wendy McDonald, a Canadian business icon who served as the first female Chair of the Greater Vancouver Board of Trade.

 The nominee is a sponsor of diversity and equality at an organizational level.
 This individual promoted systematic change within their organization.
 Both male and female nominees are being accepted for this award.